 “We don’t really see milk production in our dogs nowadays since most of our animals are spayed,” Dr. Chayasriwong explains.
 “So, they don’t develop the mammary glands like they would if they were intact.”

-Nipples range in color from pink to black, depending on your dog’s breed and coloration.
+Dog nipples range in color from pink to black, depending on your dog’s breed and coloration.

-It all depends on the breed, Dr. Chayasriwong says.
+The number of dog nipples depends on the breed, Dr. Chayasriwong says.
 “It can range from 6 to 10 on average,” she explains.
 “Most dogs are symmetrical, meaning they have an even number of nipples on both sides.
 Sometimes there are an odd number of nipples, though.”

 “Cats have large litters, so they have around 6 to 10 nipples on average,” she says.
 “Humans usually only have one or two babies at a time, so they only have two nipples.
 Horses have two nipples, since they, at most, have two foals.”